Br0seph/MossMovies/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deployment

+Run `npm run deploy` to build the project with the correct base href and deploy to the gh-pages branch in GitHub.
+This will be served from the url `https://br0seph.github.io/MossMovies/`.
+In the branch settings, the content is being served from root.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).